-- 17. Review and discuss with management and the independent auditor the annual audited financial statements, the independent auditor's report thereon, any changes to the audit scope or strategy, and any other returns or transactions required to be reviewed by the Committee and report to the Board prior to approval by the Board and publication of earnings. - 18.
-Review and discuss with management MCAN's quarterly financial statements prior to approval by the Board and publication of earnings. - 19.
-Review and discuss with management and the independent auditor, as appropriate, the annual and quarterly disclosures made in management's discussion and analysis prior to approval by the Board and publication. - 20.
+- 17. Review and discuss with management and the independent auditor the annual audited financial statements, including any climate-related financial disclosure, the independent auditor's report thereon, any changes to the audit scope or strategy, and any other returns or transactions required to be reviewed by the Committee and report to the Board prior to approval by the Board and publication of earnings. - 18.
+Review and discuss with management MCAN's quarterly financial statements, including any climate-related financial disclosure, prior to approval by the Board and publication of earnings. - 19.
+Review and discuss with management and the independent auditor, as appropriate, the annual and quarterly disclosures made in management's discussion and analysis, including any climate-related financial disclosure, prior to approval by the Board and publication. - 20.
 Review such returns as the Office of the Superintendent of Financial Institutions may specify. - 21.
 Discuss with management no less frequently than annually the procedures taken by management with respect to the design, implementation and operating effectiveness of the overall internal control environment including internal controls over financial reporting and for the prevention and detection of fraud and error.